There’s a New Way the U.S. Is Committing to Paris

 The pledge can’t take the place of the federal government’s commitment, but it’s part of a huge shift in the climate landscape.
 The speed with which the shift has happened has put the movement in uncharted territory on the international stage and legally.
 The United Nations Framework Convention on Climate Change (UNFCCC) is responsible for tracking countries’ pledges and is working to figure out how to incorporate the sudden surge of local action in the U.S.

-“We welcome this initiative because it illuminates just how much support there is for the Paris Climate Change Agreement across so many sectors of society in the U.S. and across the globe,” Nicholas Nuttall, a spokesman for UNFCCC, said.
+“We welcome this initiative because it illuminates just how much support there is for the Paris Climate Change Agreement across so many sectors of society in the U.S. and across the globe,” Nick Nuttall, a spokesman for UNFCCC, said.

 The current actions by states, cities and corporations have a high upside internationally.
 The U.S. is the world’s biggest historical climate polluter, and getting it on board was crucial for the Paris Agreement to come to fruition.
 Having it leave the pact could jeopardize the agreement even though big players like Europe and China have reaffirmed their commitments.